Creating scenarios

 There are two ways to create a scenario:

 Note: if you have a set of linked models - the Scenario will automatically apply across all models.
-If you subsequently create a new linked model and want your scenarios to be pulled across, see the section here for more info.
+If you subsequently create a new linked model they will be automatically pulled across.

-To activate a scenario, click on Scenarios in the toolbar, and select the scenario.
-This will take you into Scenario mode.
-In this mode, you'll be able to change the value of any variable, and this change will only be applied in the active scenario.
+Selecting a scenario under Scenarios in the toolbar, will take you into Scenario mode.
+In this mode, you'll be able to change the value of any variable/cell, and this change will only be applied in the active scenario.

 You also have the following actions by clicking the Scenarios button (as per screenshot below):